LEE-HYUNSANG/UPBIT_ML/README.md

 ## Secrets configuration
 All API keys and tokens are read from `config/secrets.json`.
 Create the file before starting the server:
+The file in the repository uses placeholder values.
+Copy it locally and enter your real keys.

 ```json
 {